rixx/books.rixx.de/data/reviews/friedrich-durrenmatt/the-visit/index.md

 related_books:
 - book: wolfgang-borchert/draussen-vor-der-tur
   text: Both born from having to deal with the world after WW2.
 Both harsh and depressing and great.
+- book: bertolt-brecht/the-good-woman-of-setzuan
+  text: Brecht tackles the exact same topic, ten years earlier and with a wildly different approach.
 - book: todd-strasser/the-wave
   text: Another take on how people can be coerced and tempted into unethical conformity.
 - book: friedrich-durrenmatt/die-panne